 Understanding Caterpillar's Unusual Options Activity

-Caterpillar (NYSE:CAT) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $212.07 following the option alert.
+Shares of Caterpillar (NYSE:CAT) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $202.87.

 - Option Type: SWEEP